xlmtvv/KinoBoom-TelegramBot/README.md

 WARNING!!!
 THE BOT IS STILL IN DEVELOPMENT!
 SOME THINGS MAY NOT WORK CORRECTLY

 This is my pet-project related to telegram bots.
-This bot is associated with the theme of films and TV shows.
+This bot is associated with the theme of films and series.

 I used the aiogram library as the main one to create a telegram bot.
 To get information about the ratings of movies, TV shows, etc., I used the TMDB api and parsed the data from there.